 The images produced by

 default-image-size.
-Initially this name is
+Initially this is

-defined as 100.
-This is a compromise size, a bit small for the
+100. This is a compromise size, a bit small for the

 fractals in chapter 4 and rather large for each basic block of the